torba-rb/torba/README.md

 ### :import option

-Copying whole remote source's content has one disadvantage of using remote source specific paths in your require/import directives.
-For example, if an archive contains file in "dist/css" directory, you'll have to mention it:
+Copying whole remote source's content has the disadvantage of using remote source specific paths in your require/import directives.
+For example, if an archive contains files in the "dist/css" directory, you'll have to mention it:

 ```css